Dadudekc/Agent_Cellphone/CONTINUOUS_AGENTS_README.md

 ## 🔧 Configuration

 The system automatically configures:
-- 5-minute task intervals
+- **2-minute collaboration intervals** (agents work together every 2 minutes)
-- 10-second monitoring checks
+- **5-second monitoring checks** (aggressive monitoring to ensure continuous work)
-- 10-minute stall thresholds
+- **5-minute stall thresholds** (quick recovery from any issues)
-- 3-minute rescue cooldowns
+- **1-minute rescue cooldowns** (fast response to keep collaboration going)

 ## 💡 Pro Tips

-1. **Let it run**: The longer it runs, the more productive your agents become
+1. **Let it run**: The longer it runs, the better your agents collaborate and innovate
-2. **Check workspaces**: Look in `agent_workspaces/Agent-X/` to see progress
+2. **Check workspaces**: Look in `agent_workspaces/Agent-X/` to see collaborative progress
-3. **Monitor logs**: Watch the console output for status updates
+3. **Monitor logs**: Watch the console output for collaboration updates every 2 minutes
-4. **Trust the system**: It's designed to handle everything automatically
+4. **Trust the team**: Your agents are designed to work together continuously and autonomously

 ## 🎉 Enjoy Your Hair Time!

-Your agents will be working hard while you focus on looking fabulous! 💅✨
+Your agents will be working **TOGETHER NON-STOP** while you focus on looking fabulous! 💅✨

 ---

-*"The best automation is the one you can set and forget while doing your hair!"* 🚀
+*"The best automation is the one where agents collaborate continuously while you do your hair!"* 🚀🤝